xu-lab/SLICE/README.md

 # SLICE
-A method for calculating single cell entropy from single-cell RNA-seq data and reconstructing cell differentiation lineage
+A method for calculating single cell entropy and reconstructing cell differentiation lineage using single-cell RNA-seq data